-Our Board of Directors is currently comprised of 12 members, all of whom serve for a term of one year or until a respective successor is elected and has been qualified.
-All nominees are currently Eaton directors who were elected by shareholders at the 2018 annual general meeting, except Olivier Leonetti.
-Mr. Leonetti, if elected, will replace Charles E. Golden, who, upon having reached the mandatory retirement age, is retiring from the Board in April 2019.
+Our Board of Directors is currently comprised of 12 members, all of whom serve for a term of one year or until a successor is elected and has been qualified.
+All nominees are currently Eaton directors who were elected by shareholders at the 2020 Annual General Meeting.
+Richard H. Fearon, an officer of Eaton Corporation and a director of the Company, will retire from the Board effective March 31, 2021, having reached the mandatory retirement age for executive officers.
+Michael J. Critelli will retire from the Board immediately prior to the 2021 Annual General meeting and will not stand for election, having reached the mandatory retirement age for non-employee directors.

-If any of the nominees becomes unable or declines to serve, the individuals named as proxies in the enclosed proxy form will have the authority to vote for any substitutes who may be nominated in accordance with our Articles of Association.
+If any of the nominees becomes unable or declines to serve, the individuals acting as proxies will have the authority to vote for any substitutes who may be nominated in accordance with our Articles of Association.
 However, we have no reason to believe that this will occur.